 Clinical trials, part of clinical research, look at new ways to prevent, detect, or treat disease.
-They lead to medical breakthroughs that help improve people’s health and quality of life.
-But many people don’t participate in clinical trials for various reasons—fear, lack of trust, or lack of awareness, to name just a few.
+They can lead to medical advances that help improve people’s health and quality of life.
+Many people don’t participate in clinical trials for various reasons—fear, lack of trust, or lack of awareness, to name just a few.
 Click the resources below to learn more about clinical trials and how to educate members of your community about them.
 Here are a few helpful links about clinical trials.

 Participating in Research Video Series: